macroecology-society/masDMT/README.md

 ## Towards interoperable workflows
 <p align="justify">
-At the Macroecology and Society (MAS), a research group of the German Centre for Integrative Biodiversity Research (iDiv). we compose an interdisciplinary lab, combining backgrounds in geography, statistics, macro- and community ecology, environmental resource management, environmental social science, crop science, and agricultural biology.
-Across our multiple research fields, we are interested in detecting and understanding global dynamics in human-environment systems, with a focus on human land use, its underlying societal drivers, and its ecological consequences.
+The Macroecology and Society (MAS) is a research group of the German Centre for Integrative Biodiversity Research (iDiv), composed by an interdisciplinary team of scientists.
+It includes backgrounds in geography, statistics, macro- and community ecology, environmental resource management, environmental social science, crop science, and agricultural biology.
+In this rich environment, the lab aims detect and understand global dynamics in human-environment systems, with a focus on human land use, its underlying societal drivers, and its ecological consequences.
 </p>
 <p align="justify">
-To answer our questions, We rely rely on massive amounts of data with different characteristics and thematic scopes, from statistical surveys to global gridded and vector layers.
-We often share this data across projects as well as the code to analyze it, making the need for a common infrastructure imperative.
+To answer our questions, We rely rely on massive amounts of data with different characteristics and thematic scopes, from statistical surveys to global, gridded and vector layers.
+We often share this data across projects as well as the code required for its analysis, creating a need for a common knowledge infrastructure imperative.
 With this in mind, we developed `masDMT`.
 This R package provides standardized access points to the common database of MAS.
-Additionally, it provides tools to integrate these data within an High Performance Computing (HPC) environment.
+More importantly, it provides tools to make research projects scalable.
+It helps transfer a project between small, local analysis in a desktop, to global analysis in High Performance Computing (HPC) environment.
 </p>

 ## Instalation
 <p align="justify">
-`masDMT` takes advantage of the MAS group database with EVE, a high-performance computing platform hosted at UFZ and supported by iDiv.
-Due to this dependency, the package was not submitted to CRAN and must be installed from it's Github repository.
+`masDMT` was customized to make our work within the group easier.
+However, this also means we need to adapt our package to a familiar infrastructure.
+For this reason, it was not submitted to CRAN and must be installed from it's Github repository.
 To do, we can use `devtools` as following:
 </p>

 ```r